 - Beauty/fun: 6/10.
 Very accessible, short and sweet.
 Maybe I value it more because of the aforementioned.

-- Difficulty: 2/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 2/10.
 It is really easy when dry.
 Ribbons in all the way and with HK trail next to it for an easy escape.

 - The map